Scarlet Macaw Natural History

 The Scarlet Macaw During Your Day Out in Kent

 We have two scarlet macaws which call Wingham Wildlife Park their home.
 They have an open exhibit opposite the walk through ring-tailed lemur enclosure.
-They share this with several blue and gold macaws, a harlequin macaw and African spur-thighed tortoises.
+They share this with several blue and gold macaws, and African spur-thighed tortoises.